elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`Add a field to the fields given "field_" and the rider's token's first.`
+`Add a field to the fields given "field" and the rider's token's first.`

 `Scan the field given the rider.`